mongodb/docs/source/includes/list-tables/resource-keys-split-horizons.rst

        You may add multiple external mappings per host.

-       .. note:: Split Horizon Requirements
+       Split Horizon Requirements

        - Make sure that each value in this array is unique.

        - Make sure that the number of entries in this array matches the value given in :setting:`spec.members`.

        - Provide a value for the :setting:`spec.security.certsSecretPrefix` setting to enable |tls|.
 This method to use split horizons requires the Server Name Indication extension of the |tls| protocol.
      - :setting:`See Setting<spec.connectivity.replicaSetHorizons>`

    * - | ``spec.security``